aj-naik/Women-Diabetes-Detector/README.md

 # Women-Diabetes-Detector
-A dockerized end to end ML Web app for web app for detection of diabetes among women
+A dockerized end to end ML Web app for web app for detection of diabetes among women with a high classification accuracy tested on a variety of models including those which were trained on the go in the web app itself

 # Link for web app:
 http://whispering-everglades-97562.herokuapp.com/